YvosOnTheHub/LabNetApp/Kubernetes_v6/Addendum/Addenda14/upgrade_to_1.30/README.md

 sed -i 's/1.29/1.30/' /etc/yum.repos.d/kubernetes.repo
 ```

-This page will guide you through the upgrade to the minor version _1.30.14_.
-However, if you would to use a different minor version, you can use the following command to list all available packages:
+This page will guide you through the upgrade to the patch version _1.30.14_.
+However, if you would like to use a different patch version, you can use the following command to list all available packages:
 ```bash
 yum list --showduplicates kubeadm --disableexcludes=kubernetes
 ```

-The following set of commands must of performed on the Control Plane (ie _rhel3_)
+The following set of commands must be performed on the Control Plane (ie _rhel3_)
 ```bash
 $ yum install -y kubeadm-1.30.14-150500.1.1 kubelet-1.30.14-150500.1.1 kubectl-1.30.14-150500.1.1 --disableexcludes=kubernetes